hendrikvanantwerpen/Qx/README.md

  * If no one is subscribed, nothing happens.
 So if you subscribe/dispose a lot but don't want to miss messages, you better stick a buffer between.
+ * You can only subscribe once.
+If you want to share you'll have to use ``Publish()``.
+The connection is opened/accepted on ``Subscribe`` and closed on ``Dispose``.
+This is to prevent message loss, so we only accept messages when someone's listening and as soon as we stop listening we don't accept more messages.
+This way we can support unicast without messages getting lost.
+ * Can a Dispose of the subscription cause message loss if the message is already in the pipeline but not yet fully processed?
+Is this a problem of the developer?
+What if you dispose a .Connect, does it send a OnCompleted down the line, after the last message?
+Then processing could be finished.
  * ChannelState manages it's subscribes in generations.
 If OnCompleted or OnError, the previous generation is finished and let go.
 The first of the next generation triggers a connect (although a connect